stewemetal/mac-setup-script/README.md

 If you download and run `mac-setup.sh`, it takes care of
 - installing and setting up Homebrew,
-- installing apps with Homebrew that are in the list `casks` and `packages` in the script
+- installing apps with Homebrew that are in the lists `casks` and `packages` in the script

 ---